thomasw/djproxy/README.md

     base_url = 'https://google.com/'
 ```

-Add a url pattern that points at your proxy view.
+Add a url pattern that points at the proxy view.
 The `url` kwarg will be
 urljoined with base_url:

 ```python